 Parking Lot and Bryant Street Drop Off/Pick Up:

 The norm at MSJE for dropping off and picking up students is the following:

-I am also asking for more parent volunteers during drop off and dismissal to help keep traffic moving.
+We need more parent volunteers during drop off and dismissal to help keep traffic moving.
 If you have some time to spare, we will find a spot for you.
 All this is done for everyone’s safety.

 Students who need to take medications during the school day MUST have a “Hold Harmless Letter” on file in the office.
 This form letter is to be completed and signed by the parent and the physician.
 It must be returned to the school with the medication.
-Medication will be kept in the office and administered by the secretary or clerks.
+Medication will be kept in the office and administered by the secretary or clerk.
 At no time is a student to have any medication in his/her possession in the classroom, in the cafeteria, in a backpack, or on the playground.
 This policy is strictly enforced for the safety of all students.
 If you anticipate your child will need medication on a regular basis, obtain a copy of this form.
 ALL medications are subject to this policy including over-the-counter products such as aspirin, cough drops, decongestants, etc.